lucaspedro/Weather-Search-Panel-With-History---Openweather-API-JQuery-NodeJS-MySQL/README.md

 It is also necessary in this project to install the MySQL server, for which I recommend using the Laragon App: https://laragon.org/download/index.html.

-The implementation includes module bellow:
+The implementation includes the NodeJS modules bellow:
 ```
 *const express = require('express');
 *const path = require('path');